senaite/senaite.queue/src/senaite/queue/tests/doctests/TaskFailure.rst

     >>> len(transitioned)
     5

-Submit the result of one of the remaining analyses to be assigned.
-Note this action is not possible through the web interface because analyses that implement the IQueued interface appear disabled in listings:
+Remove one of the remaining analyses to be assigned:

     >>> non_transitioned = filter(lambda an: IQueued.providedBy(an), analyses)
     >>> black_sheep = non_transitioned[0]
     >>> black_sheep.aq_parent.manage_delObjects([black_sheep.getId()])

-Since we've submitted a result for one analysis, the system won't be able to process the task successfully:
+The system won't be able to process the task successfully:

     >>> "No object found for UID" in test_utils.dispatch() True